-Proposals must be submitted electronically to the Water Institute (wgraham@ufl.edu) by Monday, September 24, 2018 and should consist of the following:
+Proposals must be submitted electronically to the Water Institute (water-institute@ufl.edu) by Wednesday, September 23, 2020 and should consist of the following:

-- Cover Page signed by the PI and Co-PIs, with project title, faculty team and their affiliations. - Interdisciplinary Research Theme (6 pages max) including description integrative interdisciplinary theme; background data and information to support theme; disciplinary and collaborative research questions and methods; and existing and potential sources of external funding for proposed Graduate Fellow research. - Proposed Integrative Activities (3-page max) including a description of overall team-building approach, philosophy and previous experience working in interdisciplinary teams; and a detailed description of the suite of integrative activities, with individual goals, timeline, budget (up to \$25,000), and proposed involvement of Water Institute staff for each activity. - Project Timeline (1 page max) including timeline for student recruitment and selection, group proposal development, research and integrative activities, as well as the role and contribution of each member of the faculty team. - References (2 pages max). - Curriculum Vitae for the PI and Co-PIs (each 2-page max). - Statement of Unit-level Support (Department or School) for the proposal and an indication of any specific teaching requirements that may be required of Graduate Fellows.
+- Cover Page signed by the PI and Co-PIs, with project title, faculty team and their affiliations. - Interdisciplinary Research Theme (6 pages max) including description of integrative interdisciplinary theme; background data and information to support theme; disciplinary and collaborative research questions and methods; fellow recruitment and retention strategies; and existing and potential sources of external funding for proposed Graduate Fellow research. - Proposed Integrative Activities (3-page max) including a description of overall team-building approach, philosophy and previous experience working in interdisciplinary teams; and a detailed description of the suite of integrative activities, with individual goals, timeline, budget (up to \$25,000), and proposed involvement of Water Institute staff for each activity. - Project Timeline (1 page max) including timeline for student recruitment and selection, group proposal development, research and integrative activities, as well as the role and contribution of each member of the faculty team. - References (2 pages max).

+- Personnel including a description of the roles of individual team members, a description of the diversity characteristics of the team, and curriculum vita for each team member (each 2-page max). - Statement of Unit-level Support (Department or School) for the proposal and an indication of any specific teaching requirements that may be required of Graduate Fellows.

-Submit proposals via email to the Water Institute (wgraham@ufl.edu) in Microsoft Word or pdf format.
+Submit proposals via email to the Water Institute (water-institute@ufl.edu) in Microsoft Word or pdf format.
 Documents must be single-spaced with 1-inch margins and at least 12-point font.

-Proposals will be reviewed by the WI Faculty Advisory Committee and other faculty (internal or external to the University of Florida) with experience in interdisciplinary graduate research and education, using criteria outlined in Appendix B. Every effort will be made to notify Principal Investigators of awards by Friday, October 26, 2018.
+Proposals will be reviewed by the WI Faculty Advisory Committee and other faculty (internal or external to the University of Florida) with experience in interdisciplinary graduate research and education, using criteria outlined in Appendix B. Every effort will be made to notify Principal Investigators of awards by Monday, October 26, 2020.